-Hi-tech roads for an even higher-tech tomorrow
+High-tech roads for an even higher-tech tomorrow

 Our roads are some of the most sophisticated in the world, fitted out with millions of pieces of technology to ensure the road runs smoothly and safely (go here for more on road safety).
 CAVs will benefit from roads that can ‘talk’ to them, providing vital information about what’s happening around them and ahead, beyond the range of their own sensors.

-Data from these and other trials will help us understand how CAVs can safely handle dynamic scenarios on motorways such as incidents and roadworks.
+Trial data is helping us understand how CAVs can safely handle dynamic scenarios on motorways such as incidents and roadworks.

 Going forward, we’re continuing to explore opportunities for commercial adoption of more highly automated